CTHOMAS-DEVELOPMENT/Music-Player-Project/README.md

 Music Player Project

 ## Table of Contents
 Shows a Play/Pause Button
 Shows the duration of the current playing song

 No list included.

-Demo at:
+Demo at: uttermost-lock.surge.sh